hypertrace/hypertrace-docs-website/src/pages/deployments/gcp.md

 # Allowed values: {true, false}
 HT_ENABLE_DEBUG=false
 ```
-In case of any issue, install hypertrace in debug mode to get more logs and traces to identify the rootcause.
+In case of any issue, install Hypertrace in debug mode to get more logs and traces to identify the rootcause.
 - Set `HT_ENABLE_DEBUG` to `true` in `./config/hypertrace.properties`
 - Debug `bash -x ./hypertrace.sh install`